-As a robustness check, we also use geographic remoteness and the number of railroads within each municipality as alternative measures of state presence across the territory.
+As another robustness check, we also use geographic remoteness and the number of railroads within each municipality as alternative measures of state presence across the territory.
 As the estimates in Table A4 in the Appendix indicate, the results are statistically weaker but remain substantively unchanged.
-That is, municipalities that are more remote and inaccessible have greater shares of Afro-descendants in the population and worse public outcomes today.
+Municipalities that were more remote and inaccessible in the past have greater shares of Afro-descendants in the population and worse public outcomes today.